Receptiviti/receptiviti-python/README.md

 A Python package to process text with the [Receptiviti](https://www.receptiviti.com) API.

+An R package is also available at [Receptiviti/receptiviti-r](https://receptiviti.github.io/receptiviti-r).

 ## Installation

 If needed, download Python from [python.org](https://www.python.org/downloads), then install the package with pip: